Sydney Electric Train Society: History

 In June 2018, 4615, 8606, CF5003 and CF5021 would be then removed from Junee due to a disagreement in storage there and would be transferred to Lithgow with 8606 returned to service to haul infrastructure trains on the Sydney Trains underground network.

-Currently as of 2023, SETS has a number of its assets scattered across NSW with many items in various stages of restoration.
+As of 2023, SETS had a number of its assets scattered across NSW with many items in various stages of restoration.
 A line up of eight red set carriages have been left at Chullora awaiting collection and moved to a secure location for future restoration.
-46 class locomotives 4615 and 4627 are at Lithgow alongside U Boat carriages CF5003 and CF5021.
-4615 is awaiting an ICE radio to be installed, 4627 is awaiting funding for a static repaint, whilst the U Boat carriages sit in the yard awaiting restoration.
+46 class locomotives 4615 and 4627 are at Lithgow alongside U set motor carriages CF5003 and CF5021.

+4615 is awaiting an ICE radio to be installed, 4627 is awaiting funding for a static repaint, whilst the U set carriages sit in the yard awaiting restoration.
 8501 is presently at Werris Creek awaiting reactivation.
 8606 is at Port Kembla awaiting traction motors to be refitted.
 8649 is currently the only operating asset SETS has presently running rail robel runs in the city underground late at night.

 SETS has also been allocated a four car S Set and four car C Set; both of which have not been signed officially over to SETS ownership and are currently sitting out the back of Auburn Maintrain.
 When the carriages are officially signed over to SETS, they will have 30 days to remove them from Sydney Trains land.